10 Ways To Become a Better and Faster Learner

 A practical project, even short and simple, provides excellent opportunities for immediate application of the learned theory.

-9. Don’t bother with learning styles but take context for learning into consideration
+#9.
+Don’t bother with learning styles

 The theory of learning styles (e.g. visual, auditory, kinesthetic learners) still holds quite strongly, but actually, scientific evidence to support its effectiveness is weak